Cluster Munition Ban Policy

 On 1 October 2014, an explosion at the Midzhur munitions destruction plant owned by VIDEX in Gorni Lom, Bulgaria killed 15 workers and halted Greece’s stockpile destruction program.
 The Bulgarian President, Rosen Plevneliev, attributed the Midzhur plant blast to “arrogant non-observance” of rules of procedure.
 In a statement released on 31 December 2014, Greece stated that “it was reviewing all possible options in an effort to adhere to its initial intention to complete the destruction of all stockpiled anti-personnel mines by the end of 2015.”

-The ICBL has repeatedly expressed concern at Greece’s failure to start the destruction process early enough to meet its destruction deadline.
+At the Seventeenth Meeting of States Parties in November 2018, Greece reported that the transfer of antipersonnel mines from Bulgarian storage facilities was complete.
+At the intersessional meetings in May 2019, Greece reported that its stockpile had been reduced to 343,413 antipersonnel mines and that at least 33,526 additional mines were anticipated to be destroyed in the near future.
+The ICBL has repeatedly expressed concern at Greece’s failure to begin the destruction process early enough to meet its destruction deadline.
 It has urged Greece to set a firm deadline for completion, to devote the necessary resources for destruction, and to report progress to States Parties on a monthly basis.